amrancz/notes/content/Reading notes/Inspired by Marty Cagan.md

 - It's important to choose the appropriate fidelity of the prototype for its intended purpose.
 Different levels of fidelity require a different level of effort to build.
 - Prototype can also serve as a spec to developers so they know what to build.
 - Prototype will usually be thrown away after learning or building the actual product.
 So don't invest more time in it than necessary.

+### Value testing
+Demand testing:
+- Fake door demand test
+- Landing page demand test

+When the demand is there but we're unsure if people will choose to use/buy it, we have to test for value.
+Qualititative testing of product ideas with real users and customers is one of the most important discovery activities.
+Testing for value during user interviews is typically preceded by a usability test so that the user knows what the product/feature is all about.

 ---